Polarized K3 surfaces with an automorphism of order 3 and low Picard number: Acknowledgments

 \section{Acknowledgments}

-While working on this subject I greatly benefited from the numerous conversations with Alice Garbagnati and Bert van Geemen.
-I would also thank Bartosz Naskręcki and Wim Nijgh for their precious contribution to the final part of the work.
+While working on this subject I benefited from conversations with Alice Garbagnati, Bert van Geemen and Remke Kloosterman.
+I would also thank Bartosz Naskręcki, Wim Nijgh and Pablo Quezada Mora for their contribution to the final part of the work.
+I am also grateful to the anonymous referee for pointing out a crucial mistake in the previous version of this paper.
+The author was supported by the PRIN grant \texttt{PRIN202022AGARB\char`_01} while at Università degli Studi di Milano.